Skip to content

 Taps

-A tap is either a git repository with a tap.json file, an HTTP registry endpoint, or a Claude Code marketplace repo (.claude-plugin/marketplace.json) that lists skills.
+A tap is a git repository with a tap.json file or a Claude Code marketplace repo (.claude-plugin/marketplace.json) that lists skills.
 Think of taps as curated indexes — they don't contain skills themselves, they point to where skills live.

 Creating a tap is as simple as a git repo and a JSON file.
 Anyone can stand one up in minutes and share the URL — no registry account, no approval process.